collective/collective.recipe.solrinstance/README.rst

 Multi-core
 ==========

+The following options only apply if ``collective.recipe.solrinstance:mc`` is specified.
+They are optional if the normal recipe is being used.

 cores
-    Optional.
-If ``collective.recipe.solrinstance:mc`` is specified for every section in ``cores`` a multicore solr instance is created with it's own configuration.
+    A list of identifiers of Buildout configuration sections that correspond to individual Solr core configurations.
+Each identifier specified will have the section it relates to processed according to the given options above to generate Solr configuration files for each core.
+See `Multi-core Solr`_ for an example.

+    Each identifier specified will result in a Solr ``instanceDir`` being created and entries for each core placed in Solr's ``solr.xml`` configuration.

 default-core-name
     Optional.
-If ``collective.recipe.solrinstance:mc`` is specified as the recipe, then this option controls which core is set as the default for incoming requests that do not specify a core name.
+This option controls which core is set as the default for incoming requests that do not specify a core name.
 This corresponds to the ``defaultCoreName`` option described at
     http://wiki.apache.org/solr/CoreAdmin#cores.